Barcelona stadium becomes Spotify Camp Nou under sponsorship - KRDO

 AP Sports Writer

-MADRID (AP) — Barcelona’s stadium will be renamed the Spotify Camp Nou after the club announced a sponsorship deal to ease some of its financial struggles.
+MADRID (AP) — Barcelona’s stadium will be renamed Spotify Camp Nou after the club announced a sponsorship deal to ease some of its financial struggles.
 The agreement with the streaming company includes sponsorship of the main shirt and title rights for the stadium which will have a sponsor name linked to it for the first time.
 Spotify will replace Japanese online retailing company Rakuten, whose contract was set to expire at the end of this season.
 The Spotify announcement came a day after the Spanish league said Barcelona would head into the next transfer window more than 144 million euros ($157 million) over its spending limit.
+Financial details were not disclosed but Spanish media said the Spotify agreement was worth up to 70 million euros ($76 million) per season.